Thomas Scurr Womersley1

 Consanguinity Index=0.0%

 Lt.-Col. Sir Albert Edward Delavel Astley, 21st Lord Hastings was born on 24 November 1882.1 He was the son of Sir George Manners Astley, 20th Lord Hastings and Hon.
-Elizabeth Evelyn Harbord.1 He married Lady Marguerite Helen Nevill, daughter of Lt.-Col. Henry Gilbert Ralph Nevill, 3rd Marquess of Abergavenny and Maud Augusta Beckett, on 11 February 1907.2 He died on 18 January 1956 at age 73.1
+Elizabeth Evelyn Harbord.1 He married Lady Marguerite Helen Nevill, daughter of Lt.-Col. Henry Gilbert Ralph Nevill, 3rd Marquess of Abergavenny and Maud Augusta Beckett-Denison, on 11 February 1907.2 He died on 18 January 1956 at age 73.1

-Lt.-Col. Sir Albert Edward Delavel Astley, 21st Lord Hastings was educated at Eton College, Eton, Berkshire, England.1 He was educated at Royal Military College, Sandhurst, Berkshire, England.1 He succeeded to the title of 21st Lord Hastings [E., 1295] on 18 September 1904.2 He succeeded to the title of 11th Baronet Astley, of Hill Morton, co.
-Warwick [E., 1660] on 18 September 1904.1 He held the office of Member of the Norfolk County Council between 1909 and 1910.1 He fought in the First World War, where he was mentioned in despatches twice.1 He gained the rank of Lieutenant-Colonel in the service of the 7th Hussars.1 He gained the rank of Honorary Lieutenant-Colonel in the service of the King's Own Royal Regiment.1 He held the office of Vice-Lord-Lieutenant of Norfolk.1 He held the office of Justice of the Peace (J.P.) for Norfolk.1
+He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He was educated at Royal Military College, Sandhurst, Berkshire, EnglandG.1 He succeeded as the 21st Lord Hastings [E., 1295] on 18 September 1904.2 He succeeded as the 11th Baronet Astley, of Hill Morton, co.
+Warwick [E., 1660] on 18 September 1904.1 He held the office of Member of the Norfolk County Council between 1909 and 1910.1 He fought in the First World War, where he was mentioned in despatches twice.1 He gained the rank of Lieutenant-Colonel in the 7th Hussars.1 He gained the rank of Honorary Lieutenant-Colonel in the King's Own Royal Regiment.1 He held the office of Vice-Lord-Lieutenant of Norfolk.1 He held the office of Justice of the Peace (J.P.) for Norfolk.1

 Children of Lt.-Col. Sir Albert Edward Delavel Astley, 21st Lord Hastings and Lady Marguerite Helen Nevill